 The manually rotatable cabin not only has various buttons, but also light and sound!

-This excavator is suitable for children from 3 years old.
-The machine and shovel arm make a noise when you move them, and when you move the cart forwards or backwards it also makes the noise of driving away and reversing.
+This excavator is suitable for children from 3 years.
+The machine and shovel arm make noises when you move them, and when you move the cart forwards or backwards it also makes the sound of driving away and reversing.

 It is made a lot firmer than, for example, the Cat from Bruder, and therefore a lot more suitable for younger children.

 It's just grabbing and digging with the levers.

 This one gives the best sounds when digging, he knows with its smart system

 - whether you drive forwards or backwards for motor or reverse beep sounds,

 - and if you are digging for digging sounds.